homescriptone/ultimate-sms-notifications/README.txt

 <h4>Features</h4>
 <ul>
 <li><strong>Order Notifications : </strong> Send SMS & WhatsApp Orders Notifications to your customers easily. </li>
+<li><strong>Bulk SMS : </strong> Send Bulk SMS to customers who already bought on your store easily. </li>
 <li><strong>Flash Notifications : </strong> Send Flash SMS or WhatsApp Notifications to people who care for you. </li>
 <li><strong>Groups Notifications : </strong> Build contacts list, use it to share good news, love through SMS or WhatsApp Notifications. </li>
 <li><strong>Shipping Notifications : </strong> Share shipping tracking with your customer by SMS and WhatsApp. </li>
 <li><strong>Account Notifications : </strong> Welcome new user registering on your website by SMS or WhatsApp Notifications </li>
+<li><strong>Cross-Mobile Notifications : </strong> Send SMS and WhatsApp Notifications simultanly </li>
+<li><strong>Failed Emails Mobile Notifications : </strong> Get notified by SMS or WhatsApp notifications if emails failed to send on your store.  </li>
+<li><strong>Phone Number Country Restriction : </strong> Prevent customers from countries where you're not selling to place a order.  </li>
+<li><strong>Phone Number Country Validator : </strong> Assure that customers phone number is valid before checkout.  </li>
+<li><strong>Vendors Notifications : </strong> Notify your store vendors if products are bought from their stores ( Works with Dokan and WCFM ). </li>
+<li><strong>Dynamic Contact List: </strong> Use the data available in WooCommerce to build dynamic contact list, who make it easier to send Bulk SMS, Bulk WhatsApp Notifications and Mobile campaign to a specific segment of your customers. </li>
+<li><strong>Rest API Notifications : </strong> Give the ability to your partners to send SMS & WhatsApp Notifications by using your website Rest API.  </li>
+<li><strong>GDPR Consent : </strong> Get customers consent before sending them mobile notifications by SMS or WhatsApp. </li>
 <li><strong><a href="https://ultimatesmsnotifications.com/features-2/" target="_blank">and more</a></strong> </li>

 </ul>

+<h4>Theme Compatibility</h4>
+<p>The plugin works with all types of WooCommerce themes.
+If you are encountering some style issues with your theme, feel free to contact us <a href="https://ultimatesmsnotifications.com/?utm_source=wordpressdotorg">here</a></p>

 <h4>Additionnal Features</h4>
 <p>If you have some features, you think it's worth adding them, feel free to contact us <a href="https://ultimatesmsnotifications.com/?utm_source=wordpressdotorg">here</a></p>